era/masterless/content/posts/coop.md

 Not only resources with theory are shared, but pieces of code as well.
 [Coophub.io](https://coophub.io/) for example lists more than a thousand git repos from coop’s accounts in Github.

 So till now, platform cooperativism has: (1) democracy, where all workers have the right to vote for all decisions; (2) the lack of desire to take over the world, but rather to help more people to optimise their community.
-In opposite to Silicon Valley, where at the best of the worlds we have (1) transparency, where capitalists tell workers why they are making decisions; (2) the “is not possible to ever win” ideology, where the company must grow and take over all the market.
+In opposite to Silicon Valley, where at the best of the worlds we have (1) transparency, where capitalists tell workers why they made certain decisions; (2) the “is not possible to ever win” ideology, where the company must grow and take over all the market.

-But we can go beyond that if we consider the [solidarity economy principals](https://thenextsystem.org/learn/stories/solidarity-economy-building-economy-people-planet#principles):
+But we can go beyond that.
+If we consider the [solidarity economy principals](https://thenextsystem.org/learn/stories/solidarity-economy-building-economy-people-planet#principles):

 1. solidarity, cooperation, mutualism
 2. equity in all dimensions (e.g., race, ethnicity, nationality, class, and gender, etc.)